damyana79/BA_ParallelCorpusExtraction_master/README.md

 	intercorp_cs

 ### A1.
 Intercorp files: broken down into smaller files, so that one file corresponds to just one book/named collection.
-··a.
+ a.
 The output files from the books (151), which were used in the corpus extraction are in:

 correspondences_intercorp_en2cs
 intercorp_cs
 intercorp_en

-··b. big Corpus:
+ b. big Corpus:

 Some of the named collections _ACQUIS, _EUROPARL, _PRESSEUROP, _SUBTITLES, _SYNDICATE
 were too big to be processed on my computer (8GB and 12GB working memory were not enough) and were processed on a later stage.